cambridge-cares/TheWorldAvatar/Agents/BuildingFloorAgent/README.md

-# GFAAgent
+# Building Floor Agent
 ## 1. Description
-This agent has been developed to support and compute the Gross Floor Area (GFA) of buildings.
-Presently, the agent performs the following two tasks:
+This agent has been developed to improve the number of floors for 3D buildings.
+Presently, there are three categories number of floors:
-1) Instantiate the number of storeys within a building from other data sources (OSM, csv) into the citydb schema
-2) Calculate the Gross Floor Area of buildings through multiplying the area of the building footprint with the number of storeys
+1) Cat.
+A: the accurate data from reliable data source, such as government agency
+2) Cat.
+B: the data from open data source without accuracy guarantee, such as OpenStreetMap
+3) Cat.
+C: the data is estimate calculated by the height of buildilng

 ### 1.1 Requirements
 The agent requires 3D building models based on the CityGML standard.
 These models must be uploaded through the [stack-data-uploader](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader#citydb-data).